Table of contents

-Due to the lack of major industry in this area, the inhabitants made ends meet chiefly through farming and timber harvesting during recent centuries.
+Due to the lack of major industry in this area, the inhabitants made ends meet chiefly through farming and timber harvesting in recent centuries.

-Barrier lakes and small streams had been of commercial relevance to some extent (like the Lac des Settons, for example), but are mostly tourist-destinations these days.
+Barrier lakes and small streams had been of commercial relevance to some extent (like, for example, the Lac des Settons), but are solely tourist-destinations these days.

 In the end-phases of the 2nd World War, La Résistance operated on a large scale out of the inaccessible area against the German Wehrmacht.